Why is my dslr camera not able to focus

 To solve this issue, carefully clean your camera lens using a microfiber cloth or a lens cleaning solution.
 Be gentle to avoid scratching the lens surface.
 Regularly cleaning your lens can help maintain its clarity and ensure your camera focuses correctly.

-See also Best professional dslr camera for beginners
+See also Best time of year to purchase dslr camera

 Incorrect Camera Settings Impact Focus